ChenZhu-Xie/generate.cif/README.md

 2. The approximate order of the call chain is .py files starting with "d <-- c <-- b <-- a <-- fun".

 ## History
-* This repo (generate.cif) was mainly maintained during
+* This repo 👉 [generate.cif](https://github.com/ChenZhu-Xie/generate.cif) was mainly maintained during
-    * 2021.08 - 2022.11
+    * (World time) 2021.08 - 2022.11
-    * summer vacation in the second semester - the fifth semester (of postgraduate studies)
+    * (Personal stage) summer vacation in the second semester - the fifth semester (of postgraduate studies)
-    * the (0.9 - 2.2) / 5.0 year of PhD Program
+    * (Personal stage) the (0.9 - 2.2) / 5.0 year of PhD Program
+    * (Personal time) 23 years & 4 months - 24 years & 7 months

 <!-- ## Software Architecture
 Software architecture description